MicrosoftDocs/dynamics-365-unified-operations-public/retail/cash-denominations.md

 ![cash denominations](./media/image2-denomination.png)

-## Configure functionality profile
+## Configure the functionality profile
-When paying by cash in POS, the user can use the Note denominations to quickly enter the amount paid by the customer.
-There are two different options for showing the denominations in POS, and this is configured in the Functionality Profile.
+When paying by cash in POS, the user can use the note denominations to quickly enter the amount paid by the customer.
+In the functionality profile, you can configure the two options for showing the denomination in POS.

-**Greater or equal to amount due**: By default POS will only show the Note denominations that are greater than the amount due, which allows for one touch tendering.
-For example, if the amount due is $7.50, and POS would show the following denominations: $10, $20, $50, and $100.
-Touching any of these amounts, will automatically tender the sale for that amount.
-The $1 and $5 Notes are not shown since their value is less than the amount due.
+**Greater or equal to amount due**: By default, POS will only show the note denominations that are greater than the amount due, which allows for one-touch tendering.
+For example, if the amount due is $7.50, POS would show the following denominations: $10, $20, $50, and $100.
+Touching any of these amounts will automatically tender the sale for that amount.
+The $1 and $5 notes are not shown since these amoungs are less than the amount due.

-**All denominations**: Choosing this option will always show all Note denominations in POS, regardless of the amount due.
-In the case the user can use a combination of Notes to reach the amount due.
-For example, if the amount due is $25.00, the user can choose a $20 and $5 to complete the sale.
+**All denominations**: Select this option to always show all note denominations in POS, regardless of the amount due.
+This means that the user can use a combination of notes to reach the amount due.
+For example, if the amount due is $25.00, the user can choose $20 and $5 to complete the sale.